oss-review-toolkit/orthw-shell/README.md

 - Set `ort_home`, `orthw_home`, `configuration_home` and `scancode_home` to respectively the location
   of the ORT, orthw, ORT configuration and ScanCode repositories which you cloned in above [Prerequisites](#1-prerequisites).

-  If you followed examples in the previous steps and used a `ort-project` direcotry then the contents of `~/.orthwconfig` file should be as follows:
+  If you followed examples in the previous steps and used a `ort-project` directory then the contents of `~/.orthwconfig` file should be as follows:

 ```